-FX Currency Strength Meter
+Currency Strength Meter

-Sometimes choosing the right pair can be straightforward.
-You get the currency that you want to sell or buy and then select the strongest or weakest currency and trade that pair.
-Or in different situations, you can just pick the strongest against the weakest currency.
+Sometimes choosing the right pair can be quite simple.
+You get the currency you want to buy or sell, then choose the strongest or weakest currency and trade that pair.
+In other situations, you can simply choose the strongest currency against the weakest currency.

 Can we use currency strength for timing or main entry signal?

 The direct answer should be no. But on the other hand, you can be very creative and discover a new way to use the indicator.
 The main reason why this indicator cannot be the main signal is that it has no predictive value.
 It only shows what happened in the market.

 If there is a downtrend, one currency will rise and another will fall.
 But what does that mean?
 Will it continue to go up or will it go down.
 Both can happen.
 The main purpose is to filter the signals and help you choose the right instruments.
 You may remember several cases when, for example, you wanted to sell the USD and buy the EURUSD and nothing happened, but with the GBPUSD there was a big move in your direction.
 In such cases you know that you did the right analysis, but you chose the wrong pair.
 In this case, you need such a strength meter to improve your profits.

 Concluding suggestions for using the Forex strength meter